How to Install SPD Cleats on Mountain Bike Shoes: The Complete Guide

 Mountain bike shoes are different from regular athletic shoes in that they have a reinforced sole with treads that offer improved grip and stability on the pedals, while still being flexible enough for the rider to power through pedaling.
 SPD cleats are attached to the bottom of the shoe with screws and should fit securely for maximum safety while riding.
 Understanding how SPD cleats and mountain bike shoes work together is the first step towards proper installation.

-Read Also: Can You Turn a Road Bike into a Mountain Bike?
-Exploring the Possibilities
+Read Also: Can You Use Mountain Bike Pedals on a Road Bike?

 The Tools You Need to Install Your SPD Cleats